CRM Software for Economic Development Organizations

 Drop Down or Picklist Fields

 When drop down fields are included in your filter, you can select as many selections as you wish.
 Simply click your mouse in the field and all choices will be presented, choose one and put your mouse back in the field and choose your next choice.
-For example, if you want to filter counseling session records based on the Counseling Area field, all counseling area types are presented in the drop down, choose as many as you want to include as shown in the following graphic:
+For example, if you want to filter counseling session records based on the Counseling Area field, all counseling area types are presented in the drop down, choose as many as you want to include, as shown in the following graphic:

 Date Fields